girishremo36/Whoosh-Search-Engine-Kaggle/README.md

 # Objective
 The objective of this project is to develop a fully functional search query tool capable of determining the existence of a patent based on user input.
 It utilizes Whoosh which is a fast, featureful full-text indexing and searching library implemented in pure Python. to enhance search accuracy and efficiency for patent professionals and researchers.

+For more on Whoosh, you can refer to this documentation: https://whoosh.readthedocs.io/en/latest/intro.html